-- 9.2 Terms and Conditions.
-Other Stock-Based Awards made pursuant to this Article IX shall be subject to the following terms and conditions: - (a) Non-Transferability.
-Subject to the applicable provisions of the Award agreement and the Plan, shares of Common Stock subject to Awards made under this Article IX may not be Transferred prior to the date on which the shares are issued, or, if later, the date on which any applicable restriction, performance or deferral period lapses. - (b) Dividends.
-Unless otherwise determined by the Committee at the time of grant, subject to the provisions of the Award agreement and the Plan, the recipient of an Award under this Article IX shall not be entitled to receive, currently or on a deferred basis, dividends or dividend equivalents with respect to the number of shares of Common Stock covered by the Award. - (c) Vesting.
+9.2 Terms and Conditions.
+Other Stock-Based Awards made pursuant to this Article IX shall be subject to the following terms and conditions:

+- (a) Non-Transferability.
+Subject to the applicable provisions of the Award agreement and the Plan, shares of Common Stock subject to Awards made under this Article IX may not be Transferred prior to the date on which the shares are issued, or, if later, the date on which any applicable restriction, performance or deferral period lapses. - (b) Dividends or Dividend Equivalents.
+Unless otherwise determined by the Committee at the time of grant, subject to the provisions of the Award agreement and the Plan, the recipient of an Award under this Article IX shall not be entitled to receive, currently or on a deferred basis, dividends or dividend equivalents with respect to the number of shares of Common Stock covered by the Award.
+To the extent the recipient of an Award under this Article XI is entitled to receive dividends or dividend equivalents with respect to an Award, except as otherwise provided by the Committee in an Award agreement, the payment of dividends with respect to an Award that vests based on the attainment of Performance Goals shall be withheld by the Company for the Participant's account, and shall be subject to forfeiture to the same degree as the Award to which such dividends relate.
+Except as otherwise determined by the Committee, no interest will accrue or be paid on the amount of any cash dividends withheld. - (c) Vesting.
 Any Award under this Article IX and any Common Stock covered by any such Award shall vest or be forfeited to the extent so provided in the Award agreement, as determined by the Committee, in its sole discretion.
-In the event that a written employment agreement between the Company and a Participant provides for a vesting schedule that is more favorable than the vesting schedule provided in the form of Award agreement, the vesting schedule in such employment agreement shall govern, provided that such agreement is in effect on the date of grant and applicable to the specific Award. - (d) Price.
+In the event that a written employment agreement between the Company and a Participant provides for a vesting schedule that is more favorable than the vesting schedule provided in the form of Award agreement, the vesting schedule in such employment agreement shall govern, provided that such agreement is in effect on the date of grant and applicable to the specific Award.

+- (d) Price.
 Common Stock issued on a bonus basis under this Article IX may be issued for no cash consideration; Common Stock purchased pursuant to a purchase right awarded under this Article IX shall be priced, as determined by the Committee in its sole discretion. - (e) Payment.
 Form of payment for the Other Stock-Based Award shall be specified in the Award agreement.